How SPF, DKIM and DMARC work together to stop email spoofing and protect your domain’s reputation.

 |---|---|---|

 p=none permanently.
-This provides visibility but no protection.
-A spoofed email claiming to be from your domain still reaches the recipient.
-Complete the deployment by moving to p=reject once you have verified all legitimate sending sources pass authentication.Checking Your Domain’s Email Authentication
+That gives you visibility but no protection, and a spoofed email claiming to be from your domain still reaches the recipient.
+Finish the deployment by moving to p=reject once you have verified all legitimate sending sources pass authentication.Checking Your Domain’s Email Authentication